statamic-rad-pack/shopify/docs/content/en/CMS/multisite.md

 position: 8
 ---

-You can make use of Statamic's inbuilt multi-site features to bring your Shopify translations to your products, variants and collections.
+You can make use of Statamic's multi-site features to bring your Shopify translations to your products, variants and collections.

 ## Setting Up Your API Key